sara-nl/griddocs/source/Pages/Tutorials/MOOC/mooc.rst

 Obtain a Grid Certificate
 ==========================

-.. sidebar:: DigiCert: new way to request a certificate!
+.. sidebar:: Sectigo: new way to request a certificate!

-	.. note:: DigiCert CA allows you to get your Grid certificate instantly from the GEANT Trusted Certificate Service (instead of Terena portal), by using your institutional login and SURFconext.
-Read the `User Guide`_  or login directly on the `DigiCert portal`_.
+	.. note:: Sectigo allows you to get your Grid certificate instantly from the GEANT Trusted Certificate Service (instead of Terena portal), by using your institutional login and SURFconext.
+Read the `User Guide`_  or login directly on the `Sectigo portal`_.

 .. raw:: html